Zetaphor/neos-hosted-tts/README.md

 # Neos Hosted TTS

+**The developer of this software and the software itself is in no way officially affiliated with or endorsed by Neos, Solirax, or any representative of the Neos staff.**

+This is a hobby project built by an enthusiast as a community contribution.
+If you encounter issues please create open an issue on this repo and/or contact Zetaphor in Neos, Zetaphor#0237 on Discord, or Zetaphor on Guilded.

+Want to support this project?
+[Go donate to Frooxius' Patreon!](https://www.patreon.com/frooxius)

+## About

 This is a hosted python script that provides TTS functionality in Neos.
 This repo is to serve as an alternative to [the neos-local-tts project](https://github.com/Zetaphor/neos-local-tts).

 The python codebase and in-world object is a heavily modified version of the [original ttswrapper by TessaCoil](https://github.com/Phylliida/ttswrapper).